 Gel-based assays showed that this spectral shift was not due to haemoglobin proteolysis (data not shown).
-It is also notable that oxidation of haemoglobin in the presence of N. nigricollis venom was not prevented by addition of reducing agents (dithiothreitol at 1 mM or 5 mM) whereas heat-treatment of venom ($65^{\circ}C$ or $95^{\circ}C$) resulted in loss of activity in this assay (data not shown.)
+It is also notable that oxidation of haemoglobin in the presence of N. nigricollis venom was not prevented by addition of reducing agents (dithiothreitol at 1 mM or 5 mM) whereas heat-treatment of venom (65°C or 95°C) resulted in loss of activity in this assay (data not shown.)
 Taken together, these data suggest that the oxidation of haemoglobin.modifying activity in Viperid and Elapid snake venom.

-Members A simple assay employing spectral analysis of tle activity haemoglobin reveals novel haemoglobin-modifying haemoglobin reveals novel haemoglobin-modifying activity in snake venom and while this effect was most pronounced in the venoms from the viperidae family, at least one elapid snake, N. nigricollis also exhibited this activity.
+Members A simple assay employing spectral analysis of the activity haemoglobin reveals novel haemoglobin-modifying the in the activity is revealed while this effect one of the second state.

+haemoglobin reveals novel haemoglobin-modifying activity in snake venom and while this effect was most pronounced in the venoms from the viperidae family, at least one elapid snake, N. nigricollis also exhibited this activity.